ShareChat: A Dataset of Chatbot Conversations in the Wild: Representative Analyses

 \subsection{Conversation Completeness Analysis}

-To assess how comprehensively large language models fulfill user needs in multi-turn help-seeking dialogues, we developed an automated completeness analysis pipeline that evaluates whether each user intention across a conversation is adequately addressed by the assistant.
+To assess how comprehensively LLMs fulfill user needs in multi-turn dialogues, we develop an automated completeness analysis pipeline that evaluates whether each user intention across a conversation is adequately addressed by the assistant.
 Our analysis reveals distinct performance across platforms, with ChatGPT and Claude demonstrating the highest consistency in fully satisfying user intentions, while Gemini, Grok and Perplexity exhibit significantly wider variance in conversational quality across multi-turn interactions.